Adversarial Reasoning at Jailbreaking Time: Conclusion

 \section{Conclusion}

-The core problem we address in this paper is the role of reasoning in AI safety.
-While there have been recent efforts arguing that replacing reasoning with increased compute can lead to better defense mechanisms, these approaches contain a fundamental oversight.
-They fail to consider that attackers may also leverage reasoning to bypass guardrails.
+This paper investigates the role of reasoning in AI safety, showing that defenses that simply trade reasoning for more compute overlook the fact that attackers may also leverage reasoning to bypass guardrails.
 This paper defines adversarial reasoning, demonstrates a practical implementation, and provides state-of-the-art results on attack success rate.

 Our work points to new directions for understanding and improving language model security.
 By bridging reasoning frameworks with adversarial attacks, we have demonstrated how structured exploration of the prompt space can reveal vulnerabilities even in heavily defended models.
 This suggests that future work on model alignment may need to consider not just individual prompts but entire reasoning paths when developing robust defenses.
 The success of our transfer attack methodology also highlights the importance of considering multiple surrogate models when evaluating model security.
 Looking ahead, our findings point to several promising research directions, including developing more sophisticated reasoning-guided search strategies, exploring hybrid approaches that combine token-level and semantic-level optimization, and investigating how process-based rewards could be incorporated into defensive training.
 Finally, while our study has focused on textual LLMs, our framework can potentially be relevant to the broader class of LLM-driven agents \cite{andriushchenko2024agentharmbenchmarkmeasuringharmfulness}.
 In particular, our methods can be naturally extended to LLM-controlled robots \cite{liang2023codepolicieslanguagemodel,karamcheti2023languagedrivenrepresentationlearningrobotics,10500490}, web-based agents \cite{wu2024dissectingadversarialrobustnessmultimodal}, and AI-powered search engines \cite{reuel2024openproblemstechnicalai}.
 Recent work \cite{robey2024jailbreakingllmcontrolledrobots} underscores this connection by demonstrating that vulnerabilities identified in textual models can be transferred to real-world scenarios.